nightttt7/dataconvert/README.md

+# todo: complete the english readme and correct grammatical/spelling errors.

 # esp python2.7
 - transform excel/sql/pandas to each other and analyze product data or similar
 - sometimes you must use excel, but you like pandas and sql more, use esp